Cultural Protocols and practices in Creative Arts

-Resources to support the development of local Protocols for working with Aboriginal and Torres Strait Islander content in creative arts.
+Resources to support the development of local Protocols for working with Aboriginal and/or Torres Strait Islander content in Creative Arts.

-These resources provide creative arts teachers and students with opportunities to learn about Protocols for collaborating with Aboriginal and Torres Strait Islander Communities and engaging with Cultural works in creative arts syllabuses.
+These resources provide Creative Arts teachers and students with opportunities to learn about Protocols for collaborating with Aboriginal and/or Torres Strait Islander Communities and engaging with Cultural works in Creative Arts syllabuses.

 Teachers should also refer to syllabus content, teaching advice and examples that contain explicit references to Aboriginal and/or Torres Strait Islander Communities and Cultural works.